 Anse de la Fausse Monnaie (literally “fake money cove”) is located on Port Cros island’s west coast, which was rated as National Park more than 50 years ago.
-This entirely natural site is far less crowded than famous La Palud beach and its underwater path, yet it is worth a visit: rocky drop-offs loved by sargo and wrasse, seagrass beds thriving with seabream, pristine white sandy beds can all be seen underwater.
+This entirely natural site is far less crowded than famous Plage de la Palud and its underwater path, yet it is worth a visit: rocky drop-offs loved by sargo and wrasse, seagrass beds thriving with seabream, and even brown meagre can all be seen underwater.
 Swimmers and sunbathers might prefer the nearby Plage du Sud with its white sand (it is a 10 minutes walk from here), but snorkelers shouldn’t miss this spot when visiting the island.

 In the bay you’ll find a short pebble beach often covered with dried posidonia.
 Enter the water from here and swim facing the sea.

 A buoy line closing the bay sets the limit of the swimmable zone.
 Beyond is a mooring area which can become busy with boats in summer.
 The best snorkeling spots are located beyond the line, but you should be safe as long as you report your presence, stay along the shore and remain careful.

 When entering the water you come across a sandy seabed sometimes covered with dead posidonia (↕3ft/1m).
 Broadnosed pipefish hunt here, perfectly camouflaging in the brown leaves.

 Swimming further on, you’ll find a grassy seabed with green posidonia (↕4-12ft/1.5-4m) over which gilt-head bream, sargo, and sometimes greater amberjack can be spotted.

 The most spectacular areas are located close to the right-hand shore when facing the sea, beyond the buoy line.
 A rocky drop-off overlooks a sandy bed sprinkled with patches of Posidonia (↕4-8m) where salema come and go.